 We illustrate stabilizer generators for the XZZX surface code in \figref{fig:XZZX_code}(\ref{subfig_xzzx:a}).
 The stabilizer generator acting around a face $f$ is defined as

-whose form is the origin of the name `XZZX code'.
-This stabilizer generator is a four-body operator in bulk and a three-body operator at the boundaries.
+whose form is the origin of the name ``XZZX code''.
+This stabilizer generator is a four-body operator in the bulk and a three-body operator at the boundaries.
 The XZZX code has only one type of stabilizer generators, unlike the CSS surface code which has two types of generators.
-Since each of the stabilizer generator includes both $X$ and $Z$ operators as shown in \Eqref{eq:stabilizer_generator}, the XZZX code is not CSS-type.
-The number of stabilizer generators is equal to the number of faces, i.e., $N_\mathrm{stabilizer} = 2d(d-1) = \mathcal{O}(d^2)$.

-At the center of every face $f$, an ancilla qubit is located to detect errors.
-For each ancilla qubit, we measure the stabilizer generator $G_f$.
+Since each stabilizer generator includes both $X$ and $Z$ operators as shown in \Eqref{eq:stabilizer_generator}, the XZZX code is not a CSS code.
+At the center of every face $f$, an ancilla qubit is placed to measure the stabilizer generator $G_f$ and detect errors.

-We define logical operators $L_Z$ ($L_X$) as a chain connecting the left and right (upper and lower) boundaries, respectively. \figref{fig:XZZX_code}(\ref{subfig_xzzx:b}),(\ref{subfig_xzzx:c}) depict examples of the logical operators $L_Z$ and $L_X$.
-Furthermore, we define logical operator $L_Y \coloneqq \mathrm{i} \, L_Z \, L_X$.
-As long as the opposite boundaries are connected, we regard these chains as logical operators, namely, allow the freedom of a stabilizer operator in the stabilizer group $\mathcal{G}\coloneqq\langle G_f \,|\, f:\text{face} \rangle$.
-More precisely, for $P \in \{I, X, Z, Y\}$, the logical operator is defined as equivalence class $[L_P]$ by imposing invariance under the action of the stabilizer group $\mathcal{G}$ in the sense that $[G \, L_P] = [L_P]$ for any $G \in \mathcal{G}$.
+We define logical operators $L_Z$ ($L_X$) as a Pauli chain connecting the left and right (top and bottom) boundaries, respectively. \figref{fig:XZZX_code}(\ref{subfig_xzzx:b}) and (\ref{subfig_xzzx:c}) depict examples of the logical operators $L_Z$ and $L_X$, respectively.
+We further define $L_Y \coloneqq \mathrm{i} \, L_Z \, L_X$.